 Flexible Fuel Vehicles

-Flexible fuel vehicles qualify as alternative fuel vehicles (AFVs) under the Energy Policy Act of 1992.
+For fleets that have to comply with federal acquisition regulations, FFVs are considered alternative fuel vehicles (AFVs) under the Energy Policy Act of 1992.